-- 1. Of the warehouse rental, £2173 should be accounted for as a prepayment. - 2.
+- 1. Of the warehouse rental, £2173 should be accounted for as a prepayment - 2.
 Telephone charges have been invoiced up to the end of March 20X6.
-Ling estimates that an accrual of £385 will be required for April's charges. - Prepare Ling's profit and loss account for the year ending 30 April 20X6. - 6.
-Linley has a retail business selling bedroom furniture.
+Ling estimates that an accrual of £385 will be required for April's charges.

+Prepare Ling's income statement for the year ending 30 April 20X6.

+Question 6 Linley

+6. Linley has a retail business selling bedroom furniture.
 Two years ago he opened a branch of his business in a nearby town.
 The day to day management of the branch is delegated to Linley's trusted colleague, Olwen.